mattyleecifer/CLI-ChatGPT3/README.md

 - I know I said individual lines in the above line, but need to add a ',' if you want to delete an single individual line (eg. 1,).
 Sorry.

 Fun fact, most of this program was written using this program.
 I made the original loop and then used it to write the other functions eg. removesingle(), removerange(), and add_number_to_line().

+#Requirements
+You will need Python and the OpenAI package (pip install openai).